Fossil fuels and renewable energy

 What is renewable energy?

 Renewable energy is a natural source of energy that will never run out.
-Sources such as wind, the Sun and water are renewable energy sources that can be used to create electricity.
+Wind, the Sun and water are renewable energy sources that can be used to create electricity.

 There are different types of renewable energy: